DoctorLaplace/Storm-Mind/README.md

 # Storm-Mind v1.0
 A machine learning program aimed at generating intelligent problem solving.
+It serves as a testbed to develop my skills in machine learning and artificial intelligence.

 The current c++ library supports evolutionary training for neural networks.
 Future developments are aimed at model and training diversity, with targeted fields being Reinforcement Learning, Gene Speciation, and Deep Belief Networks.